 Motherhood is not the end of life; it is a change of life.
 You don’t have to shelve who you are as a person in order to mother well; in fact, I would say that makes you less effective as a mama.
 Motherhood is about bringing our children into life and introducing them to their passions by sharing our own.
 Does that mean your kids will grow up to be “creatives”?
 Of course not, but they will see how their talents and skills can be used to honor God and help others.

 We are women first, then wives and mamas.
 If you lose the woman in the mothering, what do you have to offer your children?
 We can grow in our own personal creativity and mother and live with creativity too.

 That’s what you are going to find here: encouragement, inspiration, and ideas for both motherhood and your creative journey.
 You’ll stories of inspirational women, tutorials for applying your creativity in real life, practical steps for ordering life to “make room” for creativity.
 We’ll discuss the joys and hardships of motherhood and how we can stay sane when chaos erupts.
 You’ll get to hear our story and I hope you’ll share your story with me.

 Sign up here to get your free copy of Make Time for Learning and join our email community dedicated to honoring God with our families and our talents.

 Lisa Hensley married her high school sweetheart Justin during Christmas break of her junior year of college.
 Shortly after graduation, they had their first son Micah who was diagnosed with the rare metabolic disorder Isovaleric Acidemia just days after birth.
-She moved her work home to care for him and they added two more sons to their family.
-They have started homeschooling Micah with the younger two alternately learning colors and emptying all the plastic bowls out of their cabinets.
-Justin works in IT/cyber security at a local university and coaches a homeschool varsity basketball team while Lisa writes and creates art on paper and in their home.
+She moved her work home to care for him and they added three more sons to their family.
+They homeschool their two oldest boys and coach in a homeschool league (Justin in basketball and Lisa in volleyball).
+Justin works in IT/cyber security at a local university while Lisa writes, podcasts, and pursues creative work in the cracks of their daily lives.